 Key Features Of The 1893 Morgan Silver Dollar

-The 1893 Morgan Dollar features George T. Morgan’s iconic design.
+The 1893 Morgan Dollar carries George T. Morgan’s iconic design, which he created after studying classical portraiture in London.
 It measures 38.10 millimeters in diameter and weighs 26.73 grams.
-The coin contains 90% silver and 10% copper.
-Its actual silver weight totals 0.7734 troy ounces.
+The coin is composed of 90% silver and 10% copper, giving it an actual silver weight of 0.7734 troy ounces.
+At today’s silver prices, that represents a meaningful base melt value before collector premiums are even considered.

 The Obverse Of The 1893 Morgan Silver Dollar